haiquangtran/AECustomerAppSolution/README.md

 - Ensure that the solution builds successfully by rebuilding the solution. selecting  Build > Rebuild.
 - Set the startup project to be AE.CustomerApp.API
 - Run the project (either in debug mode or without).
 To run in debug mode press F5, otherwise, press Ctrl + F5 to run without debug mode.
+- Navigate to the URL: https://localhost:{portNumber}/swagger where portNumber is the localhost port number i.e. https://localhost:44312/swagger

 ## Technology Stack
 - ASP.NET Core 2.2 API